trivago/gollum/docs/src/gen/consumer/profiler.rst

 ========

-The profiler plugin generates Runs x Batches messages and send them to the configured streams as fast as possible.
-This consumer can be used to profile producers and/or configurations.
+The "Profiler" consumer plugin autogenerates messages in user-defined quantity, size and density.
+It can be used to profile producers and configurations and to provide a message source for testing.

+Before startup, [TemplateCount] template payloads are generated based on the format specifier [Message], using characters from [Characters].
+The length of each template is determined by format size specifier(s) in [Message].

+During execution, [Batches] batches of [Runs] messages are generated, with a [DelayMs] ms delay between each message.
+Each message's payload is randomly selected from the set of template payloads above.